History of atomic theory: Kinetic theory of gases

 In 1738, Swiss physicist and mathematician Daniel Bernoulli postulated that the pressure of gases and heat were both caused by the underlying motion of molecules.
 Using his model he could predict the ideal gas law at constant temperature and suggested that the temperature was proportional to the velocity of the particles.
 This success was not followed up, in part because the then new tools of calculus allowed more progress using continuous models for gases.

 James Clerk Maxwell, a vocal proponent of atomism, revived the kinetic theory in 1860 and 1867.
 His key insight was that the velocity of particles in a gas would vary around an average value, introducing the concept of a distribution function.
 In the late 1800s, Ludwig Boltzmann used atomic models to apply kinetic theory to thermodynamics especially the second law relating to entropy.
 Boltzmann defended the atomistic hypothesis against major detractors from the time like Ernst Mach or energeticists like Wilhelm Ostwald, who considered that energy was the elementary quantity of reality.
 However an atomic model was not essential for the development of theory of thermodynamics.
 This became clear when Josiah Willard Gibbs introduced statistical mechanics in his 1902 book Elementary Principles in Statistical Mechanics.
 His logical and formal development of a new approach specifically avoided requiring an atomic hypothesis.
 Albert Einstein independently developed an approach similar to Gibbs, but with a completely different aim: Einstein set out to find a way to verify the atomic hypothesis through the kinetic theory.
 He would eventually succeed with a paper on Brownian motion.

 Brownian motion

 In 1827, the British botanist Robert Brown observed that dust particles inside pollen grains floating in water constantly jiggled about for no apparent reason.
-In 1905, Einstein theorized that this Brownian motion was caused by the water molecules continuously knocking the grains about, and developed a mathematical model to describe it.
+In 1905, Einstein theorized that this motion was caused by the water molecules continuously knocking the grains about, and developed a mathematical model to describe it.
 This model was validated experimentally in 1908 by French physicist Jean Perrin, who used Einstein's equations to measure the size of atoms.